Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 - Click Services and go to Lambda (use the Search box).

-In the upper-right, select the appropriate AWS region based on the table provided in AWS Regions and Video Skills.
-(Unlike with IAM, Lambda functions are specific to AWS regions.)
+In the upper-right, select the appropriate AWS region based on the following table: (Unlike with IAM, Lambda functions are specific to AWS regions.)

 Selecting a region close to your customers will ensure that the latency between customer utterances and Lambda invocations is minimal.
 Also, the video skill won't work if you select the wrong AWS region.Note: Alexa support for video skills in some of these locales is still forthcoming.
 See Supported Countries for details.

-- Leave Author from scratch selected as is, and then complete the following:
+- Leave the Author from scratch rectangle selected as is, and then complete the following:

 - Function name: A unique name for your Lambda function (for example,